 This blog originally appeared on MSSP Alert.

-Microsoft patch management can be a time-consuming, labor-intensive, and disruptive process.
+Microsoft patch management can be a time-consuming, labour-intensive, and disruptive process.
 As a result, many SMBs neglect it—introducing considerable risk to their businesses.
 A recent study conducted by the Ponemon Institute found that 60% of security breaches can be traced to a known but unpatched vulnerability.
-A good patch management strategy can minimize the risk associated with these vulnerabilities and prevent attacks.
+A good patch management strategy can minimise the risk associated with these vulnerabilities and prevent attacks.